Make your natural perfume last longer

 What makes synthetic scent last so long?

 Synthetic perfume is composed of, well, synthetic ingredients!
 These molecules are engineered to maintain their scent for longer, and virtually stay the same - unlike natural ingredients which, by their very nature, will break down over the minutes and hours and expose many different notes and nuances as they do.
-In addition, synthetic fragrances contain many other chemical additives designed to help the scent adhere to the skin and last longer (such as toxic phthalates) and project a stronger scent trail.
-(You can read more about natural vs synthetic perfume in our blog article).
+In addition, synthetic fragrances contain many other chemical additives designed to help the scent adhere to the skin and last longer (such as toxic phthalates and synthetic musks) and project a stronger scent trail.
+(You can read more about natural vs synthetic perfume here).

 Why do some natural perfumes last longer than other?